kinde-oss/kinde-typescript-sdk/README.md

 Notice that you are able to override the `state` parameter in `RegisterURLOptions`, if not provided then the SDK will assign a random string to this value, this applies to the `login` method discussed below as well.
-In addition it must be noted that interally this method will ensure the resulting registration URL has the `start_page` query parameter to `'registration'`.
+In addition it must be noted that internally this method will ensure the resulting registration URL has the `start_page` query parameter to `'registration'`.

 ### `login`